Ibn al-Muqaffa': Biography

+After their brother Abdallah ibn Ali made an abortive bid for the throne, they asked Ibn al-Muqaffa to write a letter to the Caliph to not retaliate against his uncle and pardon him.
+The language of the letter offended al-Mansur, who wished to get rid of Ibn al-Muqaffa.
+He was reportedly executed in Basra in 757 AD for heresy by al-Mansur.

 A defense of dualism and a few lines of prose written in imitation of the Quran have been ascribed to him.
 Whether authentic or not, and despite his conversion to Islam, these texts contributed to his posthumous reputation as a Zoroastrian heretic.